Skip to content

 Frosted Plastic Cups

 Frosted plastic cups are a go-to for receptions.
 They look elegant, photograph well, and are less likely to show scratches and fingerprints.
-They’re great for outdoor ceremonies and receptions because they’re lightweight and disposable if needed, but they can also be keepsakes if you choose thicker, higher-quality options.
+They're great for outdoor ceremonies and receptions because they're lightweight and easy to transport, but they can also be keepsakes if you choose thicker, higher-quality options.

 Clear Plastic Cups